DIRACGrid/DIRAC/docs/source/DeveloperGuide/Internals/Core/componentsAuthNandAuthZ.rst

 Components authentication and authorization
 ===========================================

-DIRAC components (services, agents and executors) by default use the certificate of the host onto which they run for authentication and authorization purposes.
+DIRAC components (services, apis, agents and executors) by default use the certificate of the host onto which they run for authentication and authorization purposes.

 Components can be instructed to use a "shifter proxy" for authN and authZ of their service calls.